-We estimate that the expenses of the offering to be paid by us, not including underwriting discounts and commissions, will be approximately \$
+We estimate that the expenses of the offering to be paid by us, not including underwriting discounts and commissions, will be approximately \$1,300,000.

 Listing.
-We expect our common stock to be approved for quotation on The Nasdaq National Market under the symbol "ACAD".
+Our common stock has been approved for quotation on The Nasdaq National Market under the symbol "ACAD".